-Judeo-Christian tradition does affirm the scriptural concept that we call the age of accountability (Deuteronomy 1:39; Isaiah 7:15-16; James 4:17).
+Scripture implicitly affirms the concept that we call the age of accountability (Deuteronomy 1:39; Isaiah 7:15-16).
 This is relative due to the fact that everybody develops differently.
-Thus, there exists a period of time in childhood where God does not count sins against a person due to lacking reason and understanding.
-They have no knowledge of good and evil.
-While babies are born with a sin nature, they still cannot commit acts of evil.
+Thus, there exists a period of time in childhood in which God in His mercy does not count sins against a person due to lacking reason and understanding.
+While babies are born with a sin nature, they still cannot actually commit acts of evil.